This section introduces the C and C++ APIs for the Barracuda Embedded Web Server.

 DiskIo diskIo;

-// Name not needed for VFS root directory.
+// Name not needed for the VFS root directory.

 HttpResRdr diskRootDir(&diskIo, NULL);